kashmir54/kashmir54.github.io/_ctfs/Brixel/index.md

 You are definitely on the right track here... but what are you trying to accomplish?
 ```

-At this time I tried to do literally what the chall says and I write into the index.html the original content of the website encoded:
+At this time I tried to do literally what the chall says and I write into the index.html the original content of the website encoded.
+I messed something on my payload, but [RazviOverflow](https://ctftime.org/user/72894) could make it to the flag with the following payload:

 {% highlight html %}